-The Master of Science in Applied Mathematics degree program provides a broad background in the fundamentals of the advanced mathematics that is applied to solve problems in other fields.
-The goal is to prepare students for careers in industry and for the doctoral program, and students may pursue an optional thesis.
+The Master of Science in Applied Mathematics degree program provides a broad background in the fundamentals of the advanced mathematics that is applied to solve problems in various fields.
+The main goal is to prepare students for careers in industry and for the doctoral program.
+Students may pursue an optional master thesis.

 |A minimum grade point average of 3.0/4.0 is required in the core courses.|

 |Select a minimum of one course from the following:||3|

 |Select 15-23 credit hours 2||15-23|

 Minimum degree credits required: 32

 Students must take the colloquium/seminar course MATH 593 at least twice with a satisfactory grade.

 The remaining courses in each student’s program are selected in consultation with, and approval of, the Director of Graduate Studies.
 The program may include at most three courses at the 400-level and at most two courses outside the department.

 Students pursuing the thesis option must complete five to eight credit hours of MATH 591.

 The comprehensive examination requirement is fulfilled by a master's thesis (five to eight credit hours of MATH 591) under the supervision of a faculty member, or by passing written tests in two of the five core areas of study at the master of science level.